bahattab/Northwind-Database/README.md

 # NorthWind
 ## Introduction:
-NorthWind is MS created DB schema for SQL demonstration, original NorthWind is deposite at https://northwinddatabase.codeplex.com/, but this will be terminated soon, so it is worth to make a backup here.
+Northwind Database is MS created DB schema for SQL demonstration, original NorthWind is deposite at https://northwinddatabase.codeplex.com/, but this will be terminated soon, so it is worth to make a backup here.

 ## Reference
 1. http://www.bradoncode.com/tutorials/learn-mean-stack-tutorial/